hpn-nina/simple-app-v2/README.md

 - Our front-end code is located at: [./packages/ec-web/pages](./packages/ec-web/pages)

 For running you can run `npm run dev` in the two folder `ec-web` and `strapi-atlas`\
-We install quite a lot of packages so sorry to be borther your computer
+We install quite a lot of packages so sorry to be bothering.

 Initialized from the beginning: